python/devguide/triaging.rst

 contributions, regardless of whether their PR is accepted or closed.

 Nonetheless, triagers should feel free to close a PR if they judge that the chance of the PR being merged is exceedingly low.
-This can include PRs that make solely cosmetic changes to a module, PRs that propose changes to deprecated modules, and/or PRs that self-evidently lie far below the quality threshhold required for a change to be made to code in the Python GitHub repositories.
+This can include (but is not necessarily limited to) PRs that meet at least one of the following criteria:

+* PRs proposing solely cosmetic changes
+* PRs proposing changes to deprecated modules
+* PRs that are no longer relevant.
+This includes:
+    - PRs proposing fixes for bugs that can no longer be reproduced
+    - PRs proposing changes that have been rejected by Python core developers elsewhere (e.g. in an issue or a PEP rejection notice).

 Triagers can also make use of the ``invalid`` and ``stale`` labels to suggest that a PR may be suitable for closure.
 For more information, see the